Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Background

 \section{Background}

-In this section, first, we discuss the preliminary concepts of transformer and hypergraph.
-Then, we explore the existing literature on graph and hypergraph neural networks, including their transformer variants, highlighting their key contributions and findings in these research areas.
+In this section, we first outline the basics of transformer and hypergraph.
+Then, we review the literature on graph and hypergraph neural networks, including their transformer variants, emphasizing key contributions and findings in these areas.